 Rodent poisons or rodenticides come in different forms and fall into one of three categories: non-anticoagulants (e.g., corn cellulose, bromethalin, zinc phosphide), “First-Generation” anticoagulants (e.g., chlorophacinone, diphacinone, warfarin) or “Second-Generation” anticoagulants (e.g., brodifacoum, bromadiolone, difethialone).

-Rodent poisons or “rodenticides” are legal and used widely to help homeowners, businesses, building owners and municipalities combat rodent infestations, but they are a serious risk to animals and the environment.
 Anticoagulant rodenticides are the most commonly used in Canada.
-These rodenticides thin the blood and prevent it from clotting, causing internal bleeding which results in a slow and painful death.
+These rodenticides thin the blood and prevent it from clotting, causing internal bleeding that results in a slow and painful death.
 Poisoned rodents, and the animals who become poisoned by eating their carcasses, slowly bleed out over hours, days or even weeks.

 How to help

-You can help rodents and other wildlife by avoiding poisons as much as possible, and encouraging your friends, family and community to make changes as well.
+You can help rodents and other wildlife by avoiding poisons and encouraging your friends, family and community to make changes as well.

 - Rodent-proof your home by following our checklist (PDF)